faroos3/PellioRPI/meeting_minutes.md

 ### 10/14/2017

-·	Alston
+*Alston
-  o	Accomplishments from past week
+  * Accomplishments from past week
-    ▪ Connected MySQL to the django website
+    * Connected MySQL to the django website
-    ▪ Created a MySQL database.
+    * Created a MySQL database.
   o	Plans for this week
     ▪ Create a virtual environment for the Pellio project ▪	Migrate the changes in the terminal